 On November 22, 1963, the unthinkable happened.
 President John F. Kennedy was assassinated.
-Millions mourned the death of the charismatic leader, and to this day, Americans can vividly remember the moment when they found out about the horrific news.
+Millions mourned the death of the charismatic leader, and to this day, those Americans can vividly remember the moment when they found out about the horrific news.

 Hollywood felt the weight of the tragedy too, and on the sets of Robin and the 7 Hoods, My Fair Lady, and The Unsinkable Molly Brown, the cast and crew gathered to grieve and remember.